-Snickerdoodle Cookies are a perfect dessert all year long!
+Snickerdoodle Cookies are a perfect dessert no matter what the occasion.
 They’re an excellent make-ahead option for parties, and they travel well.
-This buttery snickerdoodle recipe has zero shortening or cream of tartar.
+This buttery snickerdoodle recipe has no shortening or cream of tartar.
 The cookies can be made soft and chewy or crunchy, depending on your preference (personally, I’m a fan of soft and chewy cookies).
 If you love snickerdoodles, you’re going to love this fast and easy recipe!

-I realize there are some people who strictly associate cookies with the holiday season, but that’s not how I roll.
+Recently I’ve learned that some people only associate homemade cookies with the holiday season, but that’s definitely not me.
 Why limit ourselves?
-Cookies are awesome all year long, and this snickerdoodle recipe is a new favorite of mine.
+Homemade cookies are amazing all year long, and this snickerdoodle recipe is one of my favorites.

 On a side note- if you want more make-ahead dessert ideas, I just wrote an entire article about them for The Washington Post.

 How to Make Snickerdoodle Cookies From Scratch

 Snickerdoodles are easy to make, but I have a few tips to get help you achieve perfect cookies every time.

 - While you can get away with not having one, a tablespoon-sized cookie scoop is helpful for keeping the dough uniform in size, which ensures even baking.
 Otherwise, some cookies may be slightly over or underdone.